Jahaja/psdash/README.md

     Tail and search logs
 * **All data is updated automatically, no need to refresh**

+The GUI is pretty much a modified bootstrap example as I'm no designer at all.
+If you got a feel for design and like to improve the UI parts of psdash, please create a pull request with your changes.
+It would be much appreciated as there's much room for improvements.

 ## Getting started

 Installation using pip:<br>